The Great Seungri

-The Great Seungri is the only Korean studio album by South Korean singer Seungri.
+The Great Seungri is the only studio album by South Korean singer Seungri.
 It was released on July 20, 2018 by YG Entertainment and Genie Music.
 It is available in two versions and contains nine tracks, with "1, 2, 3!" as its lead single and "Where R U From" as its subtitle.
 This is also his final Korean release before his retirement in 2019.

 Background and release

 In January 2018, Seungri revealed that he had prepared a solo album alongside solo concerts.

 On July 2, the name and release date of the album was officially announced.
 On July 20, the music video for lead single "1, 2, 3!" was released, which was inspired by the film Grease.
 Meanwhile the music video for the sub-title, "Where R U From" (featuring Mino) was released several days after the album release date.

 Packaging

 The physical CD album was released in two different versions: melon and orange.
 The album includes album cover, 2 CDs, lyrics book, photo book, photo card, selfie photo card, postcard, coaster, sticker, flyer, and double-sided poster.